KubeRocketCI/docs/docs/user-guide/index.md

 ![Overview page](../assets/user-guide/kuberocketci-portal-overview-page.png "Overview page")

 * **Application widgets** – shows the information on codebases created in the default and allowed namespaces, reflecting the overall amount of entities and their statuses.
-* **Top bar panel** – contains documentation link, notifications, KubeRocketCI portal settings, and cluster settings, such as default and allowed namespaces.
+* **Top bar panel** – contains chat assistant button (if configured) documentation link, notifications, KubeRocketCI portal settings, cluster settings, such as default and allowed namespaces.
 * **Quick links** – displays the corresponding links to the major adjusted tool set.
-* **Resource switcher** - Toggle between KubeRocketCI and K8s resource views.
+* **KubeRocketCI/Kubernetes mode switcher** - Toggle between KubeRocketCI and K8s modes to view and configure corresponding resources.
 * **Create resource as code** – Allows creating resources using Kubernetes manifests.
-* **Chat assistant** - An AI assistant that answers questions related to KubeRocketCI.

 KubeRocketCI portal is a complete tool allowing to manage and control the codebases (applications, autotests, libraries and infrastructures) added to the environment as well as to create a CD pipeline.